 We use the definitions of monochrome and colour issued by the PAGB and based on the current FIAP definition.
 A black and white work fitting from the very dark grey (black) to the very clear grey (white) is a monochrome work with the various shades of grey.
 A black and white work toned entirely in a single colour will remain a monochrome work.
 Everything else is defined as colour, including a black and white work modified by a partial toning or by the addition of one colour.

 In a competition for “colour & mono” then, unless otherwise stated, you may enter up to two images.
 They can be all colour, or all mono, or some of each.

 Computer Manipulated Images

-Subject to the next paragraph, you may manipulate images provided that the work is largely based on photographic images taken by you.
+Outside of the Applied categories, you may manipulate images provided that the work is largely based on photographic images taken by you.
 All manipulation of the image must be carried out by you, or under your immediate control.
 This can include cropping, masking, use of filters etc., removing unwanted details and blemishes and adding details of other photographic images taken by you.

 Entries will not normally be accepted after the entry date shown in the Programme.